 Low Signal Strength and Quality

-If the audio on your FTA channels is affected, low signal strength or signal quality can also be the problem.
+If the audio on your FTA channels is affected, low signal strength or signal quality can also be a problem.
 You’ll have to ensure you have signal strength and quality of about 58% and above.

 Have you noticed how I’m always using strength and quality together?
 This is because you need a balance between the two parameters.